-A free chargeback reporting solution is a great way for merchants to know how to manage the chargeback process.
+A free chargeback reporting solution is a great way for merchants to know how to manage the merchant chargeback process.
 A simple solution will help recover lost revenue.
 And what better solution is there to handle disputes, let alone chargebacks?
 Let me suggest the Chargeback App as the solution for real-time dispute resolution.

 Dispute management has never been so cost-efficient until right now.
 The Chargeback App not only informs you of incoming disputes.
 It also automatically generates your dispute response.
 All that’s left is to review the data, add more compelling evidence you see fit, and click ‘Submit’.
 The nightmares of copying+pasting are over, thanks to App’s integrations.
 You can connect your sales data, your transactional data and shipping all in one place, the Chargeback App.
 Contact us to learn more about its features.
 You can also view our pricing table and compare it to your current rate.
 Otherwise, request a demo if you’d like to experience automated dispute management.